KQM-git/TCL/enemy-data/elementals/anemo-slime.md

 ## Weakspot Details

-Anemo Slimes at any level will instanly die if they take any damage during their airborne attacks.
+Anemo Slimes at any level will instantly die if they take any damage during their airborne attacks.

 ## Resistance Table